 This page gives a very short and quick guide to recognising and reading a traditional British hallmark.
-British hallmarks appear simple at fist sight and it appearsd that you can just pick up a reference book and there you go.
-But it is easy to go wrong.
-This page isn't intended to get you to the final result, but to show you how to read a traditional British hallmark and avoid many of the traps.
-If after reading it you still have questions about traditional British hallmarks I suggest that you move on to the full page about British Hallmarks.
+British hallmarks appear simple at first sight – it appears that you can just pick up a reference book and there you go.
+But it is easy to go wrong; hallmarking has a very long history and can be surprisingly complicated.

 The Essential Marks

 A British hallmark on silver or gold, whether it is on a British made or imported item, must have at least the four specific marks listed below.
 I cannot emphasise this point too much; if these four marks are not present in some form, then it is not a British hallmark.

 Note that the standard mark for 22 and 18 carat gold has two parts, a crown and the carat fineness.
 Don't count these as two marks!
 They are two parts of the standard or fineness mark and therefore count as only one of the four essential marks.